uibcdf/action-build-and-upload-conda-packages/GH_RUN_RECEPTOR_GUIDE.md

   no source job or log download.
 - explicit `source_facts=verified` and `interpretation=published_not_recomputed` fields in
   successful compact published-report output.
+- deterministic attempt-qualified Action artifacts and fail-closed source-to-reporter discovery through the exact canonical reporter workflow.

 Configurable required jobs, documentation phases, or release gates; pattern matching;
-arbitrary rule keys; remote workflow discovery; external registry/archive verification;
-and automatic source-to-reporter discovery are not implemented in `0.13.1`.
+arbitrary rule keys; remote workflow discovery; and external registry/archive verification are not implemented in `0.14.0`.
 Restricted-token and fork behavior remain release-gate gaps.
 Cross-platform validation covers installation as a GitHub CLI script extension and the composite Action on hosted runners.

 ## Installation